-- Dr. Kuchera recently created a link between the CCDA, the University of Medicine &
+- A CCDA researcher created a link between the CCDA, the University of Medicine & Dentistry

-Dentistry of New Jersey School of Osteopathic Medicine (UMDNJ-SOM) and Kuopio University
+of New Jersey School of Osteopathic Medicine (UMDNJ-SOM) and Kuopio University in

-in Finland by establishing a center in Helsinki to conduct pilot studies in the use
+Finland by establishing a center in Helsinki to conduct pilot studies in the use of

-of postural treatment protocols that combine orthotics and OMT in the treatment of
+postural treatment protocols that combine orthotics and OMT in the treatment of individuals

 and materials used in this multicenter pilot study.
 It is anticipated that such pilot